apiato/documentation/docs/components/optional-components/helpers.md

 - Helpers SHOULD be created inside the Containers.
 However, general Helpers CAN be created in the Ship layer.
 - You can create as many helper files as you need, per container.
 - You can implement as many helper functions as you need, per helper file.
-- All Helper files will be autoloaded by the framework.
+- The framework will autoload all Helper files.

 ### Rules {#rules}